axelarnetwork/axelar-docs/pages/dev/solidity-utilities.md

 ## String and Address utilities

 Axelar uses the string representation of addresses (42 characters) for EVM addresses (20 bytes).
-It is often usefull to convert between the two. [`StringAddressUtils.sol`](https://github.com/axelarnetwork/axelar-utils-solidity/blob/main/src/StringAddressUtils.sol) is a library that can be used to do so.
+It is often useful to convert between the two. [`StringAddressUtils.sol`](https://github.com/axelarnetwork/axelar-utils-solidity/blob/main/src/StringAddressUtils.sol) is a library that can be used to do so.
 Below see an example of how to use it.

 ```solidity
 import { StringToAddress, AddressToString } from '../StringAddressUtils.sol';